Anne of Austria: Regent of France

 Upon Louis' death in 1643, Anne was named regent, despite his attempts to prevent her from obtaining the position.
 With the aid of Pierre Séguier, she had the Parlement of Paris revoke the will of the late king, which would have limited her powers.
 Their four-year-old son was crowned King Louis XIV of France.
 Anne assumed the regency but to general surprise entrusted the government to the chief minister, Cardinal Mazarin, who was a protégé of Cardinal Richelieu and figured among the council of the regency.
+The Queen had a particular dislike of de Chavigny, the other chief advisor chosen by Louis XIII.
+He had been close to Richelieu and was the only real rival in experience to Mazarin.
+The evening that she became regent, she declared that Mazarin would be her chief minister and head of her government.
 Mazarin took up residence at the Palais Royal near Queen Anne.
 Before long he was believed to be her lover, and, it was hinted, even her husband.